-Guest Speaker Tyler Henritze: Senior Managing Director, Head of US Real Estate Acquisitions, Blackstone.
+2020 guest speaker: Tyler Henritze: Senior Managing Director, Head of US Real Estate Acquisitions, Blackstone.

-Class 5: February 27th, 2020 Raising Funds: A Deep Dive into Structuring a Capital Stack for a Deal
+Class 5 Deal Transaction + Raising Funds: A Deep Dive into Structuring a Capital Stack for a Deal

-- This class will assess a variety of equity and debt sources including Private Equity firms, Sovereign Wealth Funds, Banks/Financial Institutions and Family Offices. - In this session we discuss a variety of partnership permutations between the General Partner (business owner / real estate developer) and other potential partners, such as Balance Sheet Partners, Equity Partners, Lenders, EB5 financing etc. - We will also discuss the changing behavior of equity and debt sources with the real estate cycle and with the rise of alternative hotel products such as micro hotels, independent hotels, coworking/co-living spaces.
+- We will also discuss residual land value / residual deal value in market opportunities at various stages in the real estate cycle, be it Land Purchase versus Land Lease, On-Market versus Off-Market and Value Add Investment (conversion/ renovation) versus Ground Up Development - This class will assess a variety of equity and debt sources including Private Equity firms, Sovereign Wealth Funds, Banks/Financial Institutions and Family Offices. - In this session we discuss a variety of partnership permutations between the General Partner (business owner / real estate developer) and other potential partners, such as Balance Sheet Partners, Equity Partners, Lenders, EB5 financing etc. - We will also discuss the changing behavior of equity and debt sources with the real estate cycle and with the rise of alternative hotel products such as micro hotels, independent hotels, co-working/co-living spaces.